UPDATE August 12th, 2014: Blue was adopted!

 Now Blue's future is looking brighter.
 When this author reached out to the Department of Animal Care and Control of Los Angeles County and the Baldwin Park Animal Care Center, they responded right away.

 Turns out there's quite a few animals at the shelter and there was no room for Blue in the kennels where adopters are allowed.
-The manager of the Baldwin Park Animal Care Center, Patricia Claerbout, says, "The kennel that Blue is housed in is set aside for sick dogs so that diseases such as kennel cough do not spread and for dogs under special holds such as potentially dangerous or are in quarantine.
-At times if the other kennels are full it does get used as over flow."
+"The kennel that Blue is housed in is set aside for sick dogs so that diseases such as kennel cough do not spread and for dogs under special holds such as potentially dangerous or are in quarantine.
+At times if the other kennels are full it does get used as over flow," said Patricia Claerbout, manager of the Baldwin Park Animal Care Center.

 The shelter says 81% of dogs make it out of the Baldwin Park alive and the overall canine live release rate for LA County is 77%.
-Animal control officials credit volunteers and rescue groups for their help, Claerbout adds, "This is due in large part to the many rescues and volunteers groups we work with and collaboration with national organization such as Best Friends and the ASPCA.
+Animal control officials credit volunteers and rescue groups for their help.
+"This is due in large part to the many rescues and volunteers groups we work with and collaboration with national organization such as Best Friends and the ASPCA.
 There are volunteers, rescue groups and the general public that do come to the shelter, take photos and use social media to network the animals.
-We hold off site adoption events and take dogs to local media events as often as possible."
+We hold off site adoption events and take dogs to local media events as often as possible," said Claerbout.

 Adopting, rescuing or fostering Blue